daggerstab/stellarium-joystick/README.md

-The installer is generated with Inno Setup and accepts the standard command line options (when applicable), e.g. for a "silent" install: http://www.jrsoftware.org/ishelp/index.php?topic=setupcmdline
+The installer is generated with Inno Setup and accepts the standard command line options (when applicable), e.g. for a "silent" install: http://www.jrsoftware.org/ishelp/index.php?topic=setupcmdline The "load at startup" option can be controlled from the command line:
+/TASKS="loadatstartup" to enable, /TASKS="!loadatstartup" to disable.

 On Linux, you'll have to build the plug-in from source - either from a released source package, or by forking the project's repository on GitHub.
 See the